Par-tay! Par-tay! Par-tay!

 - Alex's sister Sam holds one when they their parents go away in an episode of The Worst Year of My Life, Again.
 Alex's attempts to take advantage of the 'loop year' to avoid disaster the second time, but just ends up making things worse.
 As usual.

-- Out of This World: Evie use her powers to clean it up.
+- Out Of This World (1987): Evie use her powers to clean it up.
 Then, when her mom is back, the effects stop and home is messy again in front of the mother.

 - Riverdale has a fairly mild example.
 Betty decides to throw Jughead a surprise party for his birthday with just friends.
 Cheryl and Chuck however want revenge on Betty and crash with armies of friends - turning it into a wilder party.
 There's no property damage and the worst thing that happens is Archie getting drunk and Jughead getting into a fist fight with Chuck.
 They manage to clean everything up before Archie's dad arrives back home.